conedevelopment/i18n/README.md

 ### Multiple locales

 Multiple locales are supported.
-You can change you locale anytime and behind the scenes, the proper translations will be rendered.
+You can change the application's locale anytime.
+Behind the scenes the proper translations will be rendered, if it exists.

 ### Fallback locales